anovative/iatd-microcredential-cloud-networking/learning_outcome_1/labs/lab-001/README.md

 ## Conclusion

 You've created Azure Virtual Networks using the Azure Portal, Azure PowerShell, Azure CLI, and ARM Templates.
-You now understand how to provision and configure VNets.
-Clean up your resources after the lab to avoid costs.
+You should understand how to provision and configure VNets using different approaches.
+Always clean up your Azure resources afterward.
+This completes Lab 1.